 - Pukara, a museum and 6000-year-old archaeological site

-Day 8: The islands of Lake Titicaca
+Day 8: Islands of Lake Titicaca

-The next stop was Puno, Peru, to visit Lake Titicaca, the highest navigable body of water in the world.
+The next stop was Puno to visit Lake Titicaca, the highest navigable body of water in the world.
 More specifically, we were visiting the Uros islands and Taquile in this massive lake.
 From Puno, it was a 10-minute drive to the pier and an hour on the boat to the manmade islands of Uros.
-From Uros, we headed out across Lake Titicaca to Taquile, a nearby natural island.
-Our boat dropped us off on the south side and we climbed to the top, stopping for lunch along the way.
-At the end of the day, we headed back to our hotel in Puno.
+These unique islands are made from tightly interlaced reeds, but every step around the island is a bit squishy and damp, as you’re well aware that you’re in the middle of Lake Titicaca.

-Tour Operator: While we normally plan all of our trips independently, for our 10 days in Peru we went with a specialist in the region, Kuoda Travel, which offers luxury private tours in Peru.
+Tour Operator: While we normally plan all of our trips independently, for our time in Peru we went with a specialist in the region, Kuoda Travel, which offers luxury private tours in Peru.
 There are also some great Peru tours with Intrepid Travel or find the right Peru tour for you.

 Hotels: Peru has a staggeringly broad range of accommodation options.
 We recommend looking at Booking.com for a comprehensive selection of Peruvian lodging options.

 Travel Insurance: Visiting Peru and Machu Picchu is a trip of a lifetime.
 Given the relative cost of 10 days in Peru, this would be one instance where we’d buy travel insurance.
 We bought our travel insurance from Travel Guard.